 It is clear that the basis for integrated water resources management is simply the fact that many different uses of water resources are interdependent.
-High irrigation demands and polluted drainage flows from agriculture mean less fresh water for domestic or industrial use; contaminated municipal and industrial wastewater pollutes rivers and threatens ecosystems; if water has to remain in a river to protect fisheries and ecosystems, less can be diverted to grow crops; and if less blue water is available for crop production, farmers may then have to change crops or rely on rainfall, heightening the importance of their understanding of green water and of water as part of an ever-cycling system.
+High irrigation demands and polluted drainage flows from agriculture, mean less fresh water for domestic or industrial use; contaminated municipal and industrial wastewater pollutes rivers and threatens ecosystems; if water has to remain in a river to protect fisheries and ecosystems, less can be diverted to grow crops; and if less blue water is available for crop production, farmers may then have to change crops or rely on rainfall, heightening the importance of their understanding of green water and of water as part of an ever-cycling system.

 ‘IWRM is a process which promotes the coordinated development and management of water, land and related resources, in order to maximize the resultant economic and social welfare in an equitable manner without compromising the sustainability of vital ecosystems.’
 (GWP, 2000)